rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 The cluster will check Apache's health every minute (`op monitor interval=1min`).

-Finally, to ensure that the Apache service is started on the same node as the VIP address, a constraint must be added to the cluster:
+Finally, to ensure that the Apache service starts on the same node as the VIP address, you must add a constraint to the cluster:

 ```bash
 sudo pcs constraint colocation add WebSite with myclusterVIP INFINITY
 ```

-The Apache service can also be configured to start after the VIP, which can be useful if Apache VHosts are configured to listen to the VIP address (`Listen 192.168.1.12`):
+Configuring the Apache service to start after the VIP is also possible.
+This can be useful if Apache has VHost configurations to listen to the VIP address (`Listen 192.168.1.12`):

 ```bash
 $ sudo pcs constraint order myclusterVIP then WebSite